sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 ## Benchmarks

+PageSpeed benchmarks assume you are not putting images above the fold or using JavaScript widgets like Google Analytics, which will immediately start to decrease your scores.

 Mobile interactive pages measured using <a target="_blank" href="https://www.webpagetest.org/">WebPageTest</a> taking median of <b>RUM First Paint</b> of <b>First View Only</b> metric from San Jose (0.506s), Manchester (0.694s), Buenos Aires (0.940s), Singapore (0.585s) and Japan (1.110s) at mobile LTE connection speed (12 Mbps/12 Mbps 70ms RTT) on the Chrome browser.

 Page generation speed measured in Feb '17 with Hugo v0.18 on a MacBook Pro with 2.5 GHz Intel Core i7 with 500GB Flash Storage running macOS Sierra (10.12.3) using the content from [collantes.us](https://collantes.us/).